gustavonobrega/capputeeno-challenge/capputeeno/README.md

 ## 💻  Getting started

-_Before you run this application you need to make sure the server is running!_.
+_Before you run this application make sure to copy the .env.example file, rename it to .env.local and add all the values for the environment variables._